International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 potential value can only be realized if it can move and interact with other data to produce insights that create value.
 For this, it must be possible for data to be shared and reused in a trusted way.
-Interoperability is the ability of different systems and organizations to exchange, understanding, and use of data, is essential for enabling data sharing and creating value in data ecosystems.
+Interoperability is the ability of different systems and organisations to exchange, understanding, and use of data, is essential for enabling data sharing and creating value in data ecosystems.
 Data Spaces help to establish a common understanding of trust, and provide a mechanism to